nordic-institute/X-Road-Security-Server-toolkit/docs/xroad_security_server_toolkit_user_guide.md

 those already exist, they will not be duplicated and command acts as no-op for such security server.

 ### 3.6 Certificate management

-Certificates are imported with ``xrdsst cert import`` and imported authentication certificate registration (deduced from being attached to key labelled with suffix ``default-auth-key`` at central server can be initiated with ``xrdsst cert register``, final activation with ``xrdsst cert activate``.
+Certificate signing requests can be downloaded with ``xrdsst cert download-csrs``, suitably signed certificates can be imported with ``xrdsst cert import`` and imported authentication certificate registration (deduced from being attached to key labelled with suffix ``default-auth-key`` at central server can be initiated with ``xrdsst cert register``, final activation with ``xrdsst cert activate``.